razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

   children: React.ReactNode;

   /**
-   * Renders simple menu or checkboxes depending on the variant *
+   * Renders simple menu or checkboxes depending on the type selected here *
    * @default single
    */
-  variant?: 'single' | 'multiple';
+  selectionType?: 'single' | 'multiple';

   /** Callback that gets called when item is checked/clicked */ onChange?: () => void;